Charles William Ferdinand, Duke of Brunswick: The Brunswick Proclamation

 The "Brunswick Proclamation" or "Brunswick Manifesto" that he now issued from Coblenz on 25 July 1792, threatened war and ruin to soldiers and civilians alike, should the Republicans injure Louis XVI and his family.
 His avowed aim was:

 to put an end to the anarchy in the interior of France, to check the attacks upon the throne and the altar, to reestablish the legal power, to restore to the king the security and the liberty of which he is now deprived and to place him in a position to exercise once more the legitimate authority which belongs to him.

 Additionally, the manifesto threatened the French population with instant punishment should they resist the Imperial and Prussian armies, or the reinstatement of the monarchy.
 In large part, the manifesto had been written by Louis XVI's cousin, Louis Joseph de Bourbon, Prince de Condé, who was the leader of a large corps of émigrés in the allied army.

-It has been asserted that the manifesto was in fact issued against the advice of Brunswick himself; the duke, a model sovereign in his own principality, sympathized with the constitutional side of the French Revolution, while as a soldier he had no confidence in the success of the enterprise.
+It has been asserted that the manifesto was in fact issued against the advice of Brunswick himself; the duke, a model sovereign in his own principality, sympathised with the constitutional side of the French Revolution, while as a soldier he had no confidence in the success of the enterprise.
 However, having let the manifesto bear his signature, he had to bear the full responsibility for its consequences.
 The proclamation was intended to threaten the French population into submission; it had exactly the opposite effect.

 In Paris, Louis XVI was generally believed to be in correspondence with the Austrians and Prussians already, and the republicans became more vocal in the early summer of 1792.
 Rather than assuring the continued existence of the French monarchy, Brunswick's proclamation would instead ensure its downfall; the manifesto was rapidly distributed in Paris on 28 July, apparently by monarchists, who badly misjudged the effect it would have.
 The Brunswick Manifesto seemed to furnish the agitators with a complete justification for the revolt that they were already planning.
-When news spread of a combined Austrian and Prussian army led by Brunswick marching into French soil on the days after the Manifesto was publicized, the Paris populace, already incensed by the threat against the city, exploded into violence.
-The first violent action was carried out on August 10, when the Tuileries Palace was stormed.
+When news spread of a combined Austrian and Prussian army led by Brunswick marching into French soil on the days after the Manifesto was publicised, the Paris populace, already incensed by the threat against the city, exploded into violence.
+The first violent action was carried out on 10 August, when the Tuileries Palace was stormed.